Sedum caducum is an easy-to-grow plant with leaves that tend to fall off easily, starting new plants.

 Description

-Sedum caducum is a small succulent that forms basal rosettes that elongate into decumbent papillose stems with time.
-The rosettes are about 1 inch (2.5 cm) in diameter with dull green leaves with red spots when exposed to full sun.
-The leaves are rhombic, easily detached, up to 0.9 inches (2.2 cm) long and 0.5 inches (1.2 cm) wide.
+Sedum caducum is a small succulent that forms basal rosettes that elongate into decumbent papillose stems over time.
+The rosettes can reach about 1 inch (2.5 cm) in diameter.
+The leaves are dull green with red spots when exposed to full sun.
+They are rhombic, easily detached, and can measure up to 0.9 inches (2.2 cm) long and 0.5 inches (1.2 cm) wide.

-At the end of the summer, the plant starts to develop terminal inflorescences with stalks densely covered with small, easily detached bracts.
-Flowers are white, star-shaped, usually with five petals, and open during the winter in few-flowered cymes.
-The plant is monocarpic, which means the stem dies after flowering.
+At the end of summer, Sedum caducum develops terminal inflorescences, with stalks densely covered with small, easily detached bracts.
+The flowers are white, star-shaped, and usually have five petals.
+They open during the winter in few-flowered cymes.
+This plant is monocarpic, which means the stem dies after flowering.

 How to Grow and Care for Sedum caducum

-Light: Sufficient light is most important to growing a healthy plant.
-Sedum caducum grows best in locations where it will enjoy the full sun for at least six hours daily but will tolerate some shade.
+Light: Sufficient light is essential for growing a healthy plant.
+Sedum caducum grows best in locations where it can enjoy the full sun for at least six hours daily but will tolerate some shade.
 Place the plant near a sunny window or use artificial lights when growing indoors.

-Temperature: Sedum caducum has a good tolerance to heat and low temperatures.
+Temperature: Sedum caducum tolerates heat and low temperatures well.
 It grows best in USDA Plant Hardiness Zones 9a to 11b, with average minimum winter temperatures ranging from 20 to 50 °F (-6.7 to 10 °C).

 Watering: From spring through fall, water thoroughly and wait for the soil to dry out before watering again.
 During the winter, water the plant just enough to keep it from shriveling.
 When watering, avoid wetting the leaves, stems, and flowers.